pingcap/tidb/docs/design/2022-06-22-foreign-key.md

 When build `TableInfo`, we need to auto create an index for foreign key columns if there is no index cover foreign key columns.
 And this is divides the problem into two cases:
-- Case-1: No need to auto create index, and only add foreign key constrain.
+- Case-1: No need to create index automatically, and only add foreign key constraint.
 - Case-2: Need auto create index for foreign key

 #### Case-1: Only add foreign key constrain